rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 functions that are specific to columns of Strings.
 These functions reside in the `cudf::strings::` namespace.
 Similarly, functionality used exclusively for unit testing is in the `cudf::test::` namespace.

+The public function is expected to contain a call to `CUDF_FUNC_RANGE()` followed by a call to a `detail` function with same name and parameters as the public function.
+See the [Streams](#streams) section for an example of this pattern.

 ### Internal